Betterment vs. SoFi Invest— Overview

 SoFi Invest Top Features:

-- An opportunity to have multiple financial products under one company
+- An opportunity to have multiple financial products within one company.

 Betterment vs. SoFi Invest— Who Benefits?